matrix-org/matrix-spec-proposals/proposals/2285-hidden-read-receipts.md

 Clients are required to check for server support to ensure they are not sending read receipts which are not clearing notifications.

-While the MSC is considered unstable, to detect server support clients can rely on the presence of the `org.matrix.msc2285` flag in `unstable_features` on `/versions`.
+While the MSC is considered unstable, to detect server support clients should check for the presence of the `org.matrix.msc2285` flag in `unstable_features` on `/versions`.

 While this MSC is considered stable, to determine server support clients can